rangamboa/portfolio/README.md

 # Personal Portfolio
 ## Task

-To build a portfolio of work can showcase your skills and talents to employers looking to fill a part-time or full-time position.
-This is especially important for those developers like me who will just be starting out in the industry and need a way to showcase the projects that have been successful.
+I created a portfolio of work that showcases the skills I've learned so far in Web Dev bootcamp.
+This will be instrumental in helping me find employers looking to fill a part-time or full-time position.
+Since I will just be starting out in the industry, a well-designed and functional portfolio is an especially important way to showcase the projects that have been successful.

-This assignment was to attempt to emulate the mock website shown in the homework instructions, including general layout and functionality.

 ## Resources

-I used several tutorial websites on the web to assist in coding for this assignment, such as:
+I used the Pure CSS library to style the site, as well as the lessons learned previous bootcamp lessons.

 * W3Schools

 * MDN

-* as well as the tutorials and sample code gone over in class sessions.
+* Pure CSS

 ## Link to Deployed Github Page